sonambh/Sonambhutia/README.md

 ## Data Analytics Portfolio

 ### About Me
 Hi, I'm **Sonam**, I have an economics background, and recently I completed my post-grad studies in Analytics in Business Decision Making.
-I have developed a strong foundation in analytics and a passion to analyze and support businesses with data driven decision making.
-Skilled in data cleaning, visualization, and analysis, I specialize in using **Python, R, SQL, Power BI, and Tableau** to identify patterns and trends to uncover insights.
+I have developed a strong foundation in analytics combined with a passion to support businesses with data driven decision making.
+Skilled in data cleaning, visualization, and analysis, I specialize in using **Python, R, SQL, Power BI, and SAS** to identify patterns and trends to uncover insights.
 I am excited to bring my skills and further learn and grown in the field of analytics.
 In my spare time I enjoy winding down with a good book, and I am always looking for new opportunities to expand my knowledge and skills.
 This is a repository to showcase my skills, share projects and to track my progress in analytics.

 ---